92CMDiego/Project_FIFA21/README.md

 # Project | FIFA21 game.
 ## Predicting players' overall rating (OVA).

-We were given a dataset consisting of data of players of FIFA21 game.
+We are given a dataset consisting of data of players of FIFA21 game.

-This data included:
+This data includes:
 - **Personal information** of the player (id, name, nationality, club, height, weight, value, wage, etc.),
 - The **attributes** of the player (measures of how the player passes, shoots, dribbles, runs, jumps, tackles, etc.),
 - The player's **best position** and **main positions** (for example, GK, CF, CM, LW, etc.).